CourtneyStuart/FL_Patch_Reef_Residency/README.md

 Order of Analysis:
 1. *Create_Reef_Distance_Raster.R* - Creates a 'distance to reef' raster that will be used in conjunction with other spatial-environmental rasters developed in Stuart, C.E.; Wedding, L.M.; Pittman, S.J.; Green, S.J.
 (2021).
 Habitat suitability modeling to inform seascape connectivity conservation and management.
 Diversity, 13, 465. [https://doi.org/10.3390/d13100465](https://doi.org/10.3390/d13100465).
-2. *Prepare_Patch_Reef_Data.py* - Utilizes ArcGIS Pro 3.1 and ArcPy to create and consolidate a suite of spatial-environmental predictors at patch reefs where fish surveys were conducted.
+2. *Prepare_Patch_Reef_Data.py* - Utilizes ArcGIS Pro 3.1.0 and ArcPy to create and consolidate a suite of spatial-environmental predictors at patch reefs where fish surveys were conducted.
-3. *Add_Predators_Check_Multicollinearity.R* - Calculates the abundance and density of predators on patch reefs, incorporating these metrics alongside other predictors.
-This script performs correlation and multicollinearity checks using R and VIF, followed by cleaning and preparing training and testing data subsets.
+3. *Add_Predators_Check_Multicollinearity.R* - Calculates the abundance and density of predators on patch reefs, and incorporates these metrics alongside other predictors.
+This script performs correlation and multicollinearity checks using Pearson correlation coefficients (r) and variance inflation factors (VIF), followed by cleaning and preparing the training and testing data subsets.
 4. *Count_Regressions.R* - Fits preliminary Poisson regressions to the training subsets, checks for overdispersion, and re-fits zero-inflated negative binomial regressions.
 It makes predictions on the testing subsets, calculates model fit and predictive accuracy metrics, and generates diagnostic plots.
 5. Bivariate_Plots.R - Plots the relationship between each biogeophysical predictor and the abundance of sub-adult gray snapper and bluestriped grunt on patch reefs.